To become a yoga instructor, you need to take the following steps:

 Does it cover the basics of yoga?

-If you have never done them yourself or been taught how to form them correctly, how can you imply that knowledge to a student down the line one day?
+If you have never been taught how to form them correctly or haven’t done them yourself, how can you apply that knowledge to a student someday?

 - Yoga philosophy

 - How to make hands-on adjustments

 - Teaching practice